-Back in April, I shared a poem called From I to We.
-Here are the first few sentences: From I to we, that is the transformation I see unfolding during this quarantine.
-Things are happening to us, not only me; it is we what matters not only me.
-The poem ends with: We surrendered, we will live, all of us not only me.
+In April, I shared a poem titled "From I to We."
+The opening lines reflect the transformation I witnessed during quarantine: "From I to we, that is the transformation I see unfolding during this quarantine.
+Things are happening to us, not only me; it is we what matters not only me."
+The poem concludes with the sentiment: "We surrendered, we will live, all of us not only me."

 Through this poem, I aimed to convey how quarantine shifted my focus from personal concerns to collective well-being, from gratitude for my health to appreciation for everyone's health.
 By "us," I refer to my children, my family, friends, neighbors, and even strangers sharing the quarantine experience.

 In response to the poem, a friend remarked, "Do you really see that?
 It's never been a time as racist, classist, and inequitable as this one."
 I replied, "I acknowledge everything, but I choose to concentrate on positive aspects."
 She pressed, "Focusing on the positive is a moral choice, you know?
 Black and brown poets and writers in this country have never succeeded by writing the same things any white folk would.
 It is on the depth that we read them.
 Go deeper.
 Trustful.
 Shameless."